Vaginal atresia: Diagnosis

 Vaginal atresia can sometimes be diagnosed by physical examination soon after birth.
 A child with vaginal atresia often has other congenital abnormalities and other tests such as X-ray and tests to evaluate the kidneys are done.
 Findings in adolescents may include abdominal pain, difficulty voiding, and backache, but most present with amenorrhea.
 Difficulties with sexual intercourse can suggest atresia.
-In the event that the condition is not caught shortly after birth, vaginal atresia becomes more evident when no menstrual cycle is occurs.
-If vaginal atresia is suspected by the doctor, a blood test may also be request for any of the previously mentioned syndromes, a magnetic resonance imaging (MRI) test, or an ultrasound.
+In the event that the condition is not caught shortly after birth, vaginal atresia becomes more evident when no menstrual cycle has occurred If vaginal atresia is suspected by the doctor, a blood test may also be requested for any of the previously mentioned signs and symptoms, a magnetic resonance imaging (MRI) test, or an ultrasound.
 A regular evaluation of children born with an imperforate anus or anorectal malformation should be paired with the assessment of the results from these tests.

 Treatment

 There are several methods of treatment for individuals with vaginal atresia.
 The first method of treatment that is recommended would be self-dilation of the vagina.
-A doctor may first recommend that the patient first attempts to create a vagina themselves through the process self-dilation.
+A doctor may first recommend that the patient first attempts to create a vagina themselves through the process of self-dilation.
 The self dilation technique consists of using vaginal dilators, which are small round tubes that vary in size and are similar in size and shape to tampons.
 Vaginal dilators may be pressed alongside the vaginal area on a regular basis in order to further open the vaginal canal.
 Frank's procedure is a technique that used a progressive series of vaginal dilators that are inserted into the dimple of the vagina while using pressure.
 This will widen any space that exists between the bladder and the rectum.
 Frank's procedure can be performed directly by the patient, therefore requiring no surgery or anesthesia.
 The procedure/technique can take months to complete, with regular compliance necessary.
 The overall success rate for females who use Frank's procedure is 80%.
 If this procedure does not work, then surgery would be the next method of treatment.
 Another alternative form of treatment would be surgery, or the creation of a new vagina.